twilio-professional-services/flex-project-template/plugin-flex-ts-template-v2/src/feature-library/internal-call/README.md

 # internal call

 This feature adds a new "Call Agent" section to the outbound dialpad allowing an agent to directly call another agent.
-In this section, there is an autocomplete dropdown where you can select the agent you want to call.
+In this section, there is an autocomplete dropdown where you can select an available agent you want to call.

-This feature is based on [the dialpad addon plugin](https://github.com/twilio-professional-services/flex-dialpad-addon-plugin).

 # flex-user-experience